 Once the fruit flies are attracted to the glass jar or container, they tend to cling to the red wine bottle as they try to get into the feast on the sweet scent (trick).
-The scent released by red wine is strong enough to attract fruit flies over 40 feet away.
+The smell released by red wine is strong enough to attract fruit flies over 40 feet away.

 Then, empty the jar by rubbing off the dead fruit flies stuck on the red wine bottle’s wall.
 The advantage of this fruit fly trap is that you can re-use the red wine bottle before drinking the content (red wine).
 It can also be used in the living room without disturbance to occupants (the fruit flies always flew in and get trapped – no external movement).

 7. Paper cone & old/rotten fruits Trap

 To make a paper cone & old/rotten fruits Trap, you will need a white/purple/pink pain-writing pad, a Glass jar (60 cm depth and 20 cm diameter), and old or rotten fruits.
 Carry the following steps:

 - Place the old fruits (could be rotting avocado, oranges, pineapples, grapes, mangoes, or pawpaw) in a colorless glass jar.

 - Make a cone (with a narrow opening at one of its ends) using plain paper and place it on a glass jar/container.

 - Place the Trap near the fruit flies’ infestation.

 This trap work by preventing fruit flies from getting out once they flew in.
 The colorless glass jar (help in observation) and rotting/fermenting smell pulls fruit flies into the Trap through the entrance (cone opening).
 The cone’s conical shape prevents the fruit flies from flying back once in (hence trapping them).

 This Trap is not suitable for the living room.
 Though it can be used in the kitchen, it’s supposed to be kept in an enclosed place (the rotting old fruits smell is not pleasant).
 The Trap is best suited for outdoors and near decomposing materials, near the bins or flowerbeds.